 We believe that favorable market conditions, including an imbalance in supply and demand of credit to cannabis operating companies, have provided attractive opportunities for non-bank lenders, such as us, to finance commercial real estate loans and other loans that exhibit strong fundamentals but also require more customized financing structures and loan products than regulated financial institutions can presently provide.
 Additionally, to the extent that additional states legalize cannabis, our addressable market will increase.
-We intend to continue our track record of capitalizing on these opportunities and growing the size of our portfolio.
+While we intend to continue our track record of capitalizing on these opportunities and growing the size of our portfolio, we are aware that the competition for the capital we provide is increasing.